The resources on this page will help you get started purchasing, preparing, and promoting local foods in school meals and snacks.

 - Lesson Resources

 - Examples of Montana Grown Grains Poster

 - Identify local items on the weekly menu that goes in the school newsletter, on the school web site, or in the local newspaper.

 - Create a farm to school bulletin board in your cafeteria.
 Each month feature a different local farmer who is providing food to your program.

 - Conduct taste test events with new local products or recipes.

 - Work in collaboration with teachers and school administrators to set up field trips to farms that are providing products to your program.
 Call on those teachers and individuals who are already engaged in these activities such as the school’s agriculture teacher or the Future Farmers of America club advisor and student members.
 Learn more about farm field trips in Food Education K-12.

-- Consider starting a Harvest of the Month program at your school by featuring a different local food each month with announcements, posters, labeling, classroom activities, etc. The NEW Montana Harvest of the Month program will launch summer 2016 for the 2016/17 school year.
-Sign up online today!
+- Consider starting a Harvest of the Month program at your school by featuring a different local food each month with announcements, posters, labeling, classroom activities, etc. Sign up online today!

 - Join in the celebration!
 Use these events to help grow your farm to school program

 or showcase your on-going efforts and get more of your school and community involved.

 - Montana Crunch Time is held on a designated day and time every October.
 Montanans across the state whether at school, work, or while having fun are encouraged to crunch into a locally or regionally grown apple.
 Learn more, download the Crunch Time guide, and sign up online.